Wednesday, 24 June 2026

 Now I've read Wicked by Gregory Maguire, what surprises me the most is not any liberties taken with the source material (primarily Baum's The Wizard of Oz and to some extent the movie version) but how much it differs from the musical Wicked and later film versions of said musical.
 It's not just the tone, it's the whole thing, plot and characters included.
 Don't read Wicked if you're a fan of the musical and/or films and are looking to get a fleshed-out version of their story, because this is completely different.
 One reviewer claimed that basically only the names of their characters are the same, and well... they're not far wrong.

 Is the book worth reading for its own sake, then?
 Yes, I'd say so, albeit hesitantly.
 Authors aren't normally too pleased when their writing is called "interesting", but this is just that, an interesting novel.
 I admire Maguire for not going down the easy route when it comes to retelling a story from the villain's point of view.
 He doesn't make the Wicked Witch (whom he names Elphaba, reputedly after Frank L. Baum) out to be some wronged saint.
 She is very difficult, and ends up behaving much worse towards Dorothy and Co. – and other characters that get on the wrong side of her – than she needs to.
-The Wicked Witch isn't so much exhonerated completely as fleshed out as a character, which is what I claim to want from these kind of stories.
+The Wicked Witch isn't so much exonerated as fleshed out as a character, which is (theoretically) the right way to go with these kind of stories.

 Also, props to Maguire for doing his homework properly.
 Unlike (I strongly suspect) the makers of the Wicked musical and films, he has clearly read up on the original Oz novels instead of just watching the movie.
 Wicked is full of references to the land Baum created, though that's not to say his Oz is much like Baum's version (I think I can safely say as much after having read only one of the original Oz novels).
 When Maguire brings part of the movie version of events into his novel, it's a conscious choice rather than a result of ignorance.